-The CYF1072V, CYF1036V, and CYF1018V are of memory arrays of 72-Mbit, 36-Mbit, and 18-Mbit respectively.
-The memory organization is user configurable and word sizes can be selected as $\times 9$, $\times 12$, $\times 16$, $\times 18$, $\times 20$, $\times 24$, $\times 32$, or $\times 36$.
+The CYF2072V, CYF2036V, and CYF2018V are of memory arrays of 72-Mbit, 36-Mbit, and 18-Mbit respectively.
+The memory organization is user configurable and word sizes can be selected as $\times$ 9, $\times$ 12, $\times$ 16, $\times$ 18, $\times$ 20, $\times$ 24, $\times$ 32, or $\times$ 36.
 The logic blocks to implement FIFO functionality and the associated features are built around these memory arrays.

 The input and output data buses have a maximum width of 36 bits configurable through PORTSZ[2:0].
 The input data bus goes to an input register and the data flow from the input register to the memory is controlled by the write logic block.
-The inputs to the write logic block are WCLK, WEN and WQSEL0.
-When the writes are enabled through WEN, the data on the input bus is written into the memory array at the rising edge of WCLK.
+The inputs to the write logic block are WCLK, $\overline{\text{WEN}}$ , $\overline{\text{IE}}$ , and WQSEL[2:0].
+When the writes are enabled through WEN and if the inputs are enabled by $\overline{\text{IE}}$ , then the data on the input bus is written into the memory array at the rising edge of WCLK.
 This also increments the write pointer.
-WQSEL0 selects the Queue for write operation.
+Enabling writes but disabling the data input pins through $\overline{\text{IE}}$ only increments the write pointer without doing any writes or altering the contents of the location.
+WQSEL[2:0] selects the Queue in which the write should occur.

 Similarly, the output register is connected to the data output bus.
 Transfer of contents from the memory to the output register is controlled by the read control logic.
-The inputs to the read control logic include RCLK, REN, OE, RQSEL0, RT and MARK.
-When reads are enabled by REN and outputs are enabled through OE, the data from the memory pointed by the read pointer is transferred to the output data bus at the rising edge of RCLK along with active low Dval0 or Dval1 based on the Queue number selected using RQSEL0.
-If the outputs are disabled through OE but the reads enabled, the outputs are in high impedance state, but internally the read pointer is incremented.
+The inputs to the read control logic include RCLK, REN, OE, RQSEL[2:0], MARK and RT.
+When reads are enabled by REN and outputs are enabled through OE, the data from the memory pointed by the read pointer is transferred to the output data bus at the rising edge of RCLK along with active low DVal.
+Qval[2:0] indicates the Queue number for which the read data belongs to.
+If the outputs are disabled but the reads enabled, the outputs are in high impedance state, but internally the read pointer is incremented.
+RQSEL[2:0] selects the Queue from which the read occurs.
 The MARK signal is used to 'mark' the location from which data is retransmitted when requested.

-During write operation, the number of writes performed is always a even number (i.e., minimum write burst length is two and number of writes always a multiple of two), whereas during read operation, the number of reads performed can be even or odd (i.e., minimum read burst length is one).
+During write operation, the number of writes performed is always a even number (i.e., minimum write burst length is two and number of writes always a multiple of two).
+Whereas during read operation, the number of reads performed can be even or odd (i.e., minimum read burst length is one).